cloudacademy/angular-instructor-demos/12-template-driven-form/README.md

         </form>
         ```

-### Submitting the Form
+### 3.4 Submitting the Form

-- Open `src/app/components/order-form/order-form.component.ts` file and do the following:
+1. Open `src/app/components/order-form/order-form.component.ts` file and do the following:
     -  Create an onSubmit() callback method, allowing you to process the captured form data as needed:

-        ```
+        ```.js
         onSubmit(){
             console.log(this.order);
         }
         ```

--  Open `src/app/components/order-form/order-form.component.html` file and do the following:
+2. Open `src/app/components/order-form/order-form.component.html` file and do the following:
     - Add an ngSubmit event listener to the form tag with the onSubmit() callback method:

-        ```
+        ```.html
         <form (ngSubmit)="onSubmit()">
         ...

         ```

-## Template-driven Form Validation
+## 4. Template-driven Form Validation

-### Show And Hide Validation Error Messages
+### 4.1 Show And Hide Validation Error Messages
--  Open `src/app/components/order-form/order-form.component.html` file and do the following:
+1. Open `src/app/components/order-form/order-form.component.html` file and do the following:
-    - Add a local reference to the input `#product="ngModel"`
+    - Add a local reference to the input `#product="ngModel"`:

-        ```
+        ```.html
         <input type="text" id="product" name="product" required [(ngModel)]="order.product" #product="ngModel">
         ```

-    - Add a conditional error message to product
+    - Add a conditional error message to product:

-        ```
+        ```.html
         <div [hidden]="product.valid || product.pristine">
             Product name is required
         </div>
         ```

-### Start The Application
+### 4.2 Review Changes

--   Start Angular Development Server if not yet started:
+1. Start Angular Development Server if not yet started:

-    ```
+    ```.bash
     npx -p @angular/cli ng serve  --host 0.0.0.0
     ```
-- Otherwise refresh the browser tab to see updated view.
+    > _Otherwise refresh the browser tab to see updated view._